 TABLE 4.N.4: BANK BUILDING - ALLOWABLE USES

 Bank (a)

-(a) Inclusion of this building type is predicated on the assumption that some banks will not want to locate in the Mixed-Use and/or Retail Building types for security reasons.
+(a) Inclusion of this building type is predicated on the assumption that some banks will not bank is an allowable use in the Mixed-Use Building and Retail Building types. want to locate in the Mixed-Use and/or Retail Building types for security reasons.
 Note that